Flag of Iceland: Icelandic flag days

 According to Law No. 5 of 23 January 1991, the following are nationally sanctioned flag days.
-On these days the flag must be raised at official buildings, and those under the supervision of officials and special representatives of the state.
-Any additions to the list below can be decided each year by the Prime Minister's Office.
-On these days, the flag must be fully drawn, except on Good Friday where it must be drawn at half-mast.
+On these days, the flag is to be flown at state buildings and at institutions under the supervision of state authorities and official representatives.
+The Prime Minister's Office may announce additional flag days each year.
+On flag days the flag is flown fully hoisted, except on Good Friday, when it is flown at half-mast.